 Our Unique Halloween Costumes for Families

 Our oldest was just about a year old, so we dressed him as a darling little cow and we were farmers.
+One of the cutest family of 3 Halloween costumes!

 Our older daughter was just over a month old this year, and our oldest loved books.
 The Cat in the Hat seemed perfect.
 We had Thing 1, Thing 2, the Cat, and the mother.
 That was the year I used a lot of felt and feather boas.
+It turned out great and it was our favorite of our family of 4 Halloween costume ideas with a baby!

-This was one of my favorite years of all.
+Doing this family of 5 Halloween costume idea was one of my favorite years of all.
 We’d introduced the movie Newsies a few months before, and the kids were all very into it.
 Of course we had to all dress up as Newsies for Halloween!
 The baby Newsies costume and really the whole family Newsies costumes just made my life.
 So cute!
 I sewed the Newsies bags, bought colorful bandanas and some Newsies hats, and sourced the rest from our regular clothing.

+This year, we had to figure out some more family of 5 Halloween costumes.
 We’ve always loved the children’s book Miss Nelson is Missing and its sequels, but we were on a particular Miss Nelson kick in the months leading up to Halloween 2016.
 It felt natural to dress up as Miss Nelson, Miss Swamp, Detective McSmogg, Principal Blandsworth, and a naughty student.
 I purchased the bowler hat and pipe, and we had most everything else.

 Earlier that year, we’d read Charlie and the Chocolate Factory aloud and watched the movie.
 It was so fun experiencing it all together.
 So we did Willy Wonka, Violet Beauregarde, an Oompa Loompa, Mike Teavee, and a Wonka chocolate bar with the most darling little baby golden ticket.
+It was such a great themed family costume for Halloween.

 For this costume, I bought the kids Willy Wonka costume and hat as well as the Oompa Loompa hair.
 I used kid suspenders and baseball pants we had for the rest of the Oompa Loompa costume.
 I sewed the chocolate bar and golden ticket, and we either owned or thrifted the rest.